2009 Oklahoma Sooners football team: Miami (FL)

 Oklahoma got the ball to begin the second half but immediately turned it over after the Miami defense sacked Jones and forced a fumble at the Oklahoma 11-yard line.
 Miami recovered it and quickly converted it to a touchdown, taking the lead by a score of 14–10.
 Oklahoma was not able to answer and instead incurred two personal foul penalties forcing them into a fourth down with 42 yards to go.
 Miami took possession after the punt and capitalized with a third touchdown giving them an 11-point lead.
 Trying to prevent the game from getting out of hand, Oklahoma marched down the field after plays that included a 19-yard rush from Chris Brown, a 25-yard pass to Cameron Kenney, and a 21-yard pass to DeMarco Murray to score a touchdown to decrease the deficit to four.
 The score would remain unchanged until Oklahoma scored a field goal near the end of the fourth quarter on a drive that saw six consecutive running plays and one pass that gained no yards.
 Miami took possession of the ball with just over four minutes remaining in the game and were able to hold that possession until time expired giving them a one-point win.

 Miami not only won by just one point, but they also shared similar statistics with Oklahoma.
 Both managed 21 first down, and while Miami managed 342 yards of total offense, Oklahoma had 341.
 Miami won the passing battle with 202 yards to Oklahoma's 188.
 Oklahoma won the ground game with 153 yards to Miami's 140.
 During the game, the Sooners leading wide receiver, Ryan Broyles, suffered a broken shoulder blade.
-It would later be determined he would miss up to six weeks because of the injury.
+It was later determined he would miss up to six weeks because of the injury.